Best Home Theater Projector Report - Compare Projectors

 About the Photos in the Head to Head 1080p Projector Comparisons

 A half dozen of the top rated projectors have multiple head to head comparison articles.
-Roughly a dozen additional projectors are featured in one comparison.

 - Black level and shadow detail are also lost because the monitor you are viewing has significantly inferior black levels compared to the projector (for this reason we seriously overexpose most images used for revealing those differences)